-- Staff will record any welfare concern that they have about a child on CPOMS or a paper concner form if they are a visitor with a completed body map if injuries have been observed and pass them without delay to the DSL.
-Records will be completed as soon as possible after the disclosure/incident/event, using the child's words where appropriate, and will be signed and dated by the member of staff concerned. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL or the deputy DSL in the DSL's absence. - Safeguarding and child protection records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
-Safeguarding and child protection records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover in line with KCSIE, 2022.
+- Staff will record any welfare concern that they have about a child on CPOMS with a completed body map if injuries have been observed and will pass them without delay to the DSL.
+Records will be completed as soon as possible after the disclosure/incident/event, using the child's words where appropriate, and will be signed and dated by the member of staff concerned. - All safeguarding concerns, discussions and decisions made including the rationale for those decisions, will be recorded in writing.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with a DSL.. - Paper Concern forms are kept at the school office and in the staff room - Safeguarding and child protection records are kept for individual children and are maintained separately from all other records relating to the child.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent Setting, under confidential and separate cover in line with KCSIE, 2024.
 These must be given to the new DSL and a receipt of delivery will be obtained.
 The DSL should also transfer any information relating to the Channel Programme.